Monday 26 July

 its a waste of time asking an American for directions.

-From Eureka up the coast in the fog but lifting a little for the run through Redwood National park to Crescent City, then the duck inland to Grants Pass and Crater Lake.
+From Eureka up the coast in the fog but lifting a little for the run through Redwood National park to Crescent City, Grants Pass and Crater Lake.

 Interesting to hear the comments of the others, discovering what we did last year